C.J. Cron Player Props: Rockies vs. Brewers

-After hitting .250 with four doubles, two home runs, two walks and eight RBI in his past 10 games, C.J.
-Cron and the Colorado Rockies take on the Milwaukee Brewers (who will start Eric Lauer) at 8:40 PM ET on Wednesday.
+After going 1-for-2 with a double in his last game, C.J.
+Cron and the Colorado Rockies take on the Milwaukee Brewers (who will start Wade Miley) at 3:10 PM ET on Thursday.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+He had a one-hit showing in his last game (1-for-2) against the Brewers.

 C.J.
 Cron Game Info & Props vs. the Brewers